 - Nearly every character dies in canon in Eternal Darkness, but this trope more clearly belongs to Paul Luther, who, depending on which Ancient Pious is serving, can die in one of three different ways, all lovingly shown in close-up in the in-game engine.
 And because of the multiple timelines in effect, all of them happened.

 - Broken Helix plays out different FMVs, depending on what had killed you.
 After that there's a large explosion (fire surrounds it), and the words "Game Over" appears on-screen before being engulfed by fire.

 - Misao: Examining certain objects will lead to a very sudden death for poor Aki.
 Taken to ridiculous lengths with the phone that startles you enough to whack your head off the wall if you so much as walk past it.

-- Clock Tower: There are many ways for Jennifer (or any of the series' protagonists) to be brutally killed.
+- Clock Tower: Being a horror series, there are many ways for Jennifer (or any of the series' protagonists) to be brutally killed.
 Some of the endings even qualify as this.
+Between getting caught by the scissorman, to being attacked by the dog, strangled by an arm in the mirror, stabbed, falling off the tower, etc., you are not safe at all.

 - Haunting Ground has many a trap in store for poor Fiona, from unavoidable enemy attacks, to an iron maiden, to getting eaten alive by bugs.